 The idea of ProtonMail was born in the CERN cafeteria.
 All of us were scientists working on the Large Hadron Collider, the world’s largest proton collider.
 That was the origin of the name ProtonMail.

 That all sounds good, but it seems to contradict their true origins in the United States.
-If you dig deeper, you find that ProtonMail was actually developed and financed at MIT – the Massachusetts Institute of Technology in the United States.
+If you dig deeper, you find that ProtonMail was actually developed and advised at MIT – the Massachusetts Institute of Technology in the United States.
 According to one article in 2014:

 The company is advised by the MIT Venture Mentoring Service and is developed, in part at MIT.
 Earlier this year, ProtonMail was a semi-finalist in the 2014 MIT 100K Startup Launch competition.

 Now let’s look at the money behind Proton.
 In 2014 ProtonMail held a crowd-funding campaign where they stated:

 We firmly believe that ProtonMail can only succeed in its mission if it remains independent.
 By raising money through crowd funding, we can ensure that our first and only priority is protecting the privacy of our users.

 Less than a year later, however, Proton received a $2 million “investment” from a US-based firm called Charles River Ventures (CRV).
 CRV is an interesting company that seeks to get a “strong ownership stake” in various startups.

 Looking back in 2014, ProtonMail was promoted in US news as “The Only Email System The NSA Can’t Access” – see this Forbes article from May 2014, with staff working at MIT: